aimee0317/Brazilian_eCommerce_BigQuery_Tableau/README.md

-# Brazilian eCommerce Google BigQuery Data visualization with Tableau
+# Brazilian eCommerce Data visualization with BigQuery and Tableau